mr-foxi/foxiarch/README.md

 - **Kernel Version**: 6.12.4-arch1-1 (64-bit)
 - **Graphics Platform**: Wayland

-## Package List (other packages will be installed as dependencies for this core list)
+## Package List (other packages will be installed as dependencies for this core list) __OUTDATED LIST
 - **alacritty**: A cross-platform, GPU-accelerated terminal emulator.
 - **base-devel**: A group of essential tools for building and compiling software on Arch Linux.
 - **bluez**: The official Linux Bluetooth protocol stack.